pyeventsourcing/eventsourcing/README.md

 assert type(events[0]).__name__ == 'Created'
 assert type(events[0]).__qualname__ == 'World.Created'
 ```

+Please note, the `collect_events()`
+method is used by the `Application.save()` method to collect aggregate events, so
+they can be stored in a database: you will never need to call this method explicitly
+in project code.

 When the command method `make_it_so()` is called on an instance of
 the `World` class, a `SomethingHappened` event is triggered with the